 Gleb Pavlovsky, a one-time Kremlin political consultant, said that filing charges against Serdyukov would allow the Kremlin to deflect the opposition criticism.
 "It's a maneuver that takes into account public opinion and political risks," he said, according to Interfax.

 Investigative Committee spokesman Vladimir Markin said in a statement that Serdyukov had used railroad troops to build a road to an island in the southern Astrakhan region and conscripts from an air force unit to do landscaping around a vacation home there.
-"So instead of serving and being trained in military affairs, some soldiers were busy planting poplar trees," Markin said.

 Although the vacation home officially belonged to the Defense Ministry, it was only during this year's investigation that the property was put on the ministry's books, the spokesman said.